A Mums Perspective

-As a result, Cara has researched and published a number of books that contain healthy recipes to support health and well being, and are easy to use and follow.
+As a result, Cara has researched and published a number of books that contain healthy recipes to support health and well-being, and are easy to use and follow.

-You can check out Cara’s website at https://www.healthhomeandhappiness.com where you will find tips, recipes and, a whole lot more information on how she made the small changes to support her son and the rest of the family to be healthier and manage Autism.
+You can check out Cara’s website at https://www.healthhomeandhappiness.com where you will find tips, recipes, and, a whole lot more information on how she made the small changes to support her son and the rest of the family to be healthier and manage Autism.

 Learn how others are using food to help manage and recover from other medical conditions by listening to episode 15.

-Cara has a background in the medical field, where she worked as a nurse’s aide and studied to achieve a degree as an associate of science so that she could better decipher what is statistically significant studies and what is nutritional propaganda.
+Cara has a background in the medical field, where she worked as a nurse’s aide and studied to achieve a degree as an associate of science so that she could better decipher what are statistically significant studies and what is nutritional propaganda.

 Cara believes that natural sustainably produced and traditionally produced Food is designed by God to be best for Earth and people alike.
 Cara’s passion is to encourage the average family that eating real wholesome foods is something that is a priority in our lives and can realistically be done in any family.
 Welcome, Cara.